WeblateOrg/weblate/docs/admin/install/docker.rst

 .. envvar:: SENTRY_PROFILES_SAMPLE_RATE

    Confgure sampling rate for profiling monitoring.
-Set to 1 trace all events, 0 (the default) disables tracing.
+Set to 1 to trace all events, 0 (the default) disables tracing.

    **Example:**